OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    ### Deliverable 1: Presentation

-   * Selected topic:  Food Deserts in the U.S.
+   * Selected topic:  Food Deserts in the Austin, Texas Metro Area.

-   * Reason why this topic was selected:
+   * Reason why this topic was selected: abc... .

-   * Description of the source data: from kaggle, Food access research data.
+   * Description of the source data: original data is from the USDA Economic Research Service, United States Department of Agriculture, Food access research data.

    * Questions hoping to answer with the data: